Sports Illustrated Logo

 Sports Illustrated LogoSports Illustrated Logo PNG

 The Sports Illustrated logo is crisp and compact.
 The emblem demonstrates that the publication has compiled comprehensive information on various sports.
-The reader doesn’t need to spend a lot of time searching for the latest news – the magazine is an ideal source.
+The reader doesn’t need to spend much time searching for the latest news; the magazine is an ideal source.

 Sports Illustrated: Brand overview

 Sports Illustrated is an American sports publication that has a circulation of 1.6 million copies.
 It was printed weekly until 2015, after which it became a monthly.
-Arena Group has owned the editorial office since 2018, taking over from the long-term management of Time Inc, while Authentic Brands Group owns the license for goods related to the newspaper.
+Arena Group has owned the editorial office since 2018, taking over from Time Inc.’s long-term management, while Authentic Brands Group owns the license for goods related to the newspaper.

 Meaning and History